department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 - The exam will not confirm if you had contact with Agent Orange.
 - You can get another free Registry exam if you have a new health problem in the future.
 - Your family members can't get an Agent Orange Registry health exam.
 The exam is only for qualified Veterans.

+### Get more information

+Want to learn more about the Agent Orange Registry health exam?
+[Learn more about the exam](http://www.publichealth.va.gov/exposures/agentorange/benefits/registry-exam.asp).